 Oella in Howard County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
 39° 16.188′ N, 76° 46.523′ W. Marker is in Oella, Maryland, in Howard County.
 Marker can be reached from Odella Road.
+Marker is in Benjamin Banneker Historical Park at 300 Oella Avenue.
 Touch for map.
-Marker is in Benjamin Banneker Historical Park at 300 Oella Avenue.
 Marker is in this post office area: Catonsville MD 21228, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Benjamin Banneker (within shouting distance of this marker); The Stone Farmhouse (about 400 feet away, measured in a direct line); Banneker's Orchard (about 400 feet away); a different marker also named Benjamin Banneker (approx. 0.4 miles away); The George Ellicott House (approx. one mile away); Oella (approx. one mile away); Ellicott’s Mills (approx. one mile away); Road Versus Rails (approx. 1.1 miles away).
+Benjamin Banneker (within shouting distance of this marker); The Stone Farmhouse (about 400 feet away, measured in a direct line); Banneker's Orchard (about 400 feet away); a different marker also named Benjamin Banneker (approx. 0.4 miles away); The George Ellicott House (approx. one mile away); Oella (approx. one mile away); Ellicott’s Mills (approx. one mile away); Road Versus Rails (was approx. 1.1 miles away but has been reported missing. ).

 Also see . . .